tothi/php-mailinglist/README.md

 # php-mailinglist
-php interface to mailing lists through web interface (e.q. ezmlm, qmailadmin)
+php interface to mailing lists through web interface (e.g. ezmlm, qmailadmin)

 ## status
 current status is for development only.

-* Ezmlm through QmailAdmin implemented (70%)
+* Ezmlm through QmailAdmin is implemented (70%)